JanLunge/dotfiles/README.md

 ## Snippets
   `ln -s ~/dotfiles/.zshrc ~/.zshrc` for linking dotfiles to the right place

+## Wallpaper
+the wallpaper in the screenshot and video is from martin adams on unsplash https://unsplash.com/photos/pTCcJSBOTxY and i did a orange tinted version of it which you can grab here https://mega.nz/file/JJNE3RxQ#hq8Nu0AS0gxRamExpBnZt9c85SyDJKN3BgETbXhGSOo

 ## HLWM
 | key | Action |